thinkingmachines/aquafarm-segmentation/README.md

     - It also contains a geopackage (`pred_polygons.gpkg`) of the predicted aquaculture polygons.

 ### :exclamation: Important note:
 The training data includes satellite imagery from Planet Labs Inc under NICFI (Norway’s International Climate and Forests Initiative).
-Downloading and using this data is subject to the terms of the license [linked here](https://assets.planet.com/docs/Planet_ParticipantLicenseAgreement_NICFI.pdf).
+Therefore, downloading and using the training data, the model, or the rollout data is subject to the terms of the license [linked here](https://assets.planet.com/docs/Planet_ParticipantLicenseAgreement_NICFI.pdf).
+The license's main requirement is attribution.
 <br/>
 <br/>